 New: Endocannabinoid System Certificate Course

 Online Master Herbalist, Clinical Master Herbalist,

 Natural and Holistic Health Courses

-Genesis School of Natural Health is committed to providing students with a comprehensive holistic health education.
 Our mission is to provide the public with competent, educated, and confident Master Herbalists and Holistic Health Professionals.
+To accomplish this mission we provide all of our students with a comprehensive holistic health education.
 Our curriculum is challenging to effectively prepare you for the needs of your future clients.
-Course Catalog
+Course Catalog 2021

 Complex health issues have become a common theme in most communities.
 The rates of autoimmune diseases, metabolic disorders, intestinal permeability (leaky guts), food allergies, and mood disorders increase greatly every year.
 To prepare our students for the challenge of modern health issues we have developed a 4-Phase Learning System backed by carefully selected books, written manuals, and online case study classes.